Erasmus+ International Dimension - Mobility for Studies (SMS)

 This scholarship is associated to the TUMexchange-Program: Only selected students can apply for this scholarship.
 TUM IC will contact these students directly after their nomination for a TUMexchange spot.

-- Bauman Moscow State Technical University / Lomonosov Moscow State University / Peter the Great St. Petersburg Polytechnic University / St. Petersburg State University
+- Russia: Bauman Moscow State Technical University / Lomonosov Moscow State University / Peter the Great St. Petersburg Polytechnic University / St. Petersburg State University

 The following types of funding are available for stays abroad: